 ….. he stated ‘We must know more of the nature and objects of the projected ‘Periodical for Ilkeston’ before we can commit ourselves to the laudatory recommendation which we have received from a correspondent, with whom we have not the pleasure to be acquainted’.

 A day later and the Nottinghamshire Guardian was less circumspect; it rejoiced to hear of a new cheap, non-political monthly periodical to appear in Ilkeston.

 “Its aim will be the elevation of the masses, by endeavouring to create amongst them a taste for reading and mental self-culture”.

-The Ilkeston Pioneer and Erewash Valley Gazette began its life in January 1853, as a ‘monthly’, published by John Wombell from his Bath Street offices and priced at 2d.
+The Ilkeston Pioneer and Erewash Valley Gazette began its life on January 1st, 1853, as a ‘monthly’, published by John Wombell from his Bath Street offices and priced at 2d.

 It proclaimed itself as a “journal of literary and scientific entertainment and instruction, and of local and general news (and general mining information)”.

 Its front page quoted from (sic) “Shakspere: “ignorance is the curse of God, Knowledge the wing wherewith we fly to Heaven”.
 (Henry IV Part 2).